As you sit down this week for Thanksgiving, just think: how did that gorgeous, golden Thanksgiving turkey find its way to your table?

 The rush doesn’t stop with Thanksgiving.
 There’s also the end-of-the-year holidays as well, culminating with New Year’s.
 Within a six-week span starting at this time of year, Foster Farms’ turkey division does about one-third of its business, Ortega said.

 Of the 242 million turkeys raised in the United States in 2017, nearly 20 percent were consumed during Thanksgiving, according to the National Turkey Federation.
-This year, that will translate to roughly 45 million turkeys, each weighting an average of about 15 pounds.
+This year, that will translate to roughly 45 million turkeys, each weighing an average of about 15 pounds.
 That adds up to roughly 675 million pounds of turkey that has to be transported to stores for the holiday.
 According to RGL Logistics, the typical big rig can haul up to 50,000 pounds, which equates to 13,500 truck deliveries required to deliver this year’s Thanksgiving turkeys.

 This doesn’t take into account all the fixings and desserts, which would require an estimated 65,550 big rigs to deliver, according to some other fun calculations by RGL Logistics.